What Is Security Automation? A Complete Guide

 • Increasing number of security alerts and false positives

-• Slow response times to incidents or breaches
+• Slow response times to incidents or issues

 • Overworked security teams struggling to keep up with tasks